 Once the tunic is finished, cut out several triangles.
 I keep these a bit random and not uniform.
 Lay these out on the front of the tunic and pin in place.
 You have several options to secure these triangles.
 I choose to sew them on with my machine.
 If you are not comfortable with this hot glue and hand stitching are great options.

-For “tail” or the “short” end, I just keep it simple and strait.
+For the “tail” or the “short” end, I just keep it simple and straight.
 Cut out the tie and tie in a loose Windsor knot.

 Your Fred Costume is ready.